-The Company subleases 3,537 square feet of its office space under a non-cancelable operating lease that expires in February 2021.
-For the three months ended March 31, 2020 and 2019, the Company recognized approximately \$18,000 and \$18,000 of income in Interest income and other, net on the Consolidated Statement of Operations and Comprehensive Loss.
-Total future minimum rentals under the non-cancelable operating sublease are presented below (in thousands):
+The Company subleased 3,537 square feet of its office space under a non-cancelable operating lease that expired in February 2021.
+For the three months ended March 31, 2021 and 2020, the Company recognized approximately \$12,000 and \$18,000 of income, respectively, in Interest income and other, net on the Consolidated Statement of Operations and Comprehensive Loss.
+As this lease has terminated, there are no future minimum rentals payments to be received.